Moral character: Scientific experiments

-Another experiment that was done that asked college students at Cornell to predict how they would behave when faced with one of several moral dilemmas, and to make the same predictions for their peers.
+Another experiment asked college students at Cornell University to predict how they would behave when faced with one of several moral dilemmas, and to make the same predictions for their peers.
 Again and again, people predicted that they would be more generous and kind than others.
 Yet when put into the moral dilemma, the subjects did not behave as generously or as kindly as they had predicted.
 In psychological terms, the experimental subjects were successfully anticipating the base rate of moral behavior and accurately predicting how often others, in general, would be self-sacrificing.

-Criticism

-In the 1990s and 2000s, a number of philosophers and social scientists began to question the very presuppositions that theories of moral character and moral character traits are based on.
-Due to the importance of moral character to issues in philosophy, it is unlikely that the debates over the nature of moral character will end anytime soon.

-Situationism can be understood as composed of three central claims: